Let me ask you a question:

 You can also use SEMRush to complete your ecommerce SEO audit with their dedicated auditing tool.

-It’s not as advanced as Screaming Frog but it is all packaged up in a simple to use interface.
+It’s not as advanced as Screaming Frog but it is all packaged up in a simple to use and easy to navigate interface.

 Instead of having to export the results and analyze them on your own, SEMrush gives you the Overview Report which shows you the most frequently found problems on your website-